cl-lee/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-Welcome to the repo for my [Bootstrap Portfolio](https://cl-lee.github.io/Bootstrap-Portfolio/), please click on the following URL to visit the webpage: https://cl-lee.github.io/Bootstrap-Portfolio/.
+Welcome to the repo for my [Bootstrap Portfolio](https://cl-lee.github.io/Bootstrap-Portfolio/), the webpage is made using Bootstrap (v4.3.1) as the name suggests.
+Please click on the following URL to visit the webpage: https://cl-lee.github.io/Bootstrap-Portfolio/.

-I am currently enrolled in a bootcamp for web development, the Portfolio will be updated to showcase my future works and projects.
+I am currently enrolled in a bootcamp for web development, this Portfolio will be updated to showcase my future works and projects.

 ## Site layout